Quick Guide

 Step 3: Select Google Search Console to connect

-From the list of data sources, select Google Search Console to link Google Search Console to Google Sheets and export your website traffic data into Google Sheets.
+From the list of data sources, select Google Search Console to link Google Search Console to Google Sheets and export your website traffic data to Google Sheets.

 Step 4: Name the connection